KDE/digikam-doc/setup_application/miscs_settings.rst

     The Captions Text Editor with Translation Feature

-Alternative-languages want mean more than one translations available for one string.
-The **x-default** entry is the native language used as reference for translations.
+Alternative-languages mean more than one translation available for one string.
+The **x-default** entry is the native language used as a reference for translations.
 Typically, it's common to use English words with x-default, but it's not mandatory.
 When you ask to translate the string, the online translators will be able to auto-detect the current language used with **x-default**.

 On the top of a text editor widget, you can select the translation entry for the string.
-The drop-down menu will only show your preferred languages sets in the configuration page.
-The next button on the right allows to clear the current translated entry.
-The next drop-down button allows to create a new translation entry using the configured online translator.
-Finally, the last button on the right side will show the Localize settings page to customize the translations behaviors.
+The drop-down menu will only show your preferred languages set on the configuration page.
+The next button on the right allows clearing the current translated entry.
+The next drop-down button allows creating of a new translation entry using the configured online translator.
+Finally, the last button on the right side will show the Localize settings page to customize the translation behavior.

 .. _system_settings: